lillyosaurus/Sound-Labyrinth/documents/character_development.md

 Because you showed me the way.

 You couldnt stop them, but neither could I. You at least fought against them when all I did was run and hide.
 You showed me who to be and what our world needed.

+## The Reaper

+### Description

+### Dialogue
+Hello again and welcome.
+Its about time that you pass through here.
+A lot of people have been waiting for this for a long time...

+Ah you dont know where you are.
+Welcome to the labrynth, the endless maze between the world of the living and the dead.
+This place of suffering and madness is where souls are kept if they still have unfinished buisness, ties to the world or regrets for what they've done etc.

+Ah you you remember why your here.
+All of those people you wronged?
+All of those people you used then threw away when they were of no use to you.
+That didn't sit right with something in you.
+Now you have to pay the bill.

+What to you need to do?
+I should think you figured it out by now.
+You have to make peace with that part of yourself.
+Prove that you are changed, that people mean something to you.

+There are other souls here as well maybe talk to them se what they need.
+Do something for someone else for a change.
+What a concept.